What Are Meme Stocks?

 First, you need to find a stock that is stuck in a trading range.
 The greater the range, the better.

-Now, looking at this chart, I feel a sense of boredom coming over me.
-That's because it's far more entertaining to tell yourself and others you crushed a 20% day trade in one day.
+Now, looking at this chart, you may feel a sense of boredom overcoming you.
+That’s because it’s far more entertaining to tell yourself and others you crushed a 20% day trade in one day.

-However, from my experience, the guys that take money out of the market when it presents itself, are the ones sitting with a big pile of cash at the end of the day.
+However, from experience, the traders that take money out of the market when it presents itself, are the ones sitting with a big pile of cash at the end of the day.

-In the above example, you just buy when a stock tests the low end of its range and the lower band.
+In the above example, simply buy when a stock tests the low end of its range and the lower band.
 Conversely, you sell when the stock tests the high of the range and the upper band.

 The key to this strategy is a stock having a clearly defined trading range.
 This way you are not trading the bands blindly but are using the bands to gauge when a stock has gone too far.